CloudLabsAI-Azure/Cloud-Native-Application/labguide/Deploy theApplication-to-Azure-Kubernetes-Service.md

         kubernetes.io/os: linux
       containers:
         - name: contoso-traders-products
-          #Note: The '{ENVIRONMENT}' token will be substituted with the value of the ENVIRONMENT github secret by github workflow.
+          #Note: The '{ENVIRONMENT}' token will be substituted with the value of the ENVIRONMENT GitHub secret by GitHub workflow.
           image: 'contosotradersacrSUFFIX.azurecr.io/contosotradersapiproducts:latest'
           env:
             - name: KeyVaultEndpoint